crpdev/blockchain-js/README.md

 # blockchain-js
 Implementing a full blown, de-centralized, Proof of Work blockchain using JS

+Note: To load the dependencies used in this project, issue npm install from the command line of the project directory [where package.json is present] and all the used modules will be downloaded to the workspace.

 This implementation is the result of a self study on Blockchain using JS, based on the Udemy course by Eric Traub.
 I recommend enrolling to the course (https://www.udemy.com/build-a-blockchain-in-javascript/), where Eric discusses on every aspect of Blockchain in much detail.

 The sections implemented are as follows: